RevisionTen/cms/Resources/docs/solr.md

         // Call the parent function that indexes all the default fields like the title, website, etc.
         $docs = parent::serialize($update, $pageStreamRead, $payload);

-        // The §docs array should contain our page, grab it from the array so we can add more fields to it.
+        // The $docs array should contain our page, grab it from the array so we can add more fields to it.
         $id = $pageStreamRead->getUuid();
         $doc = $docs[$id] ?? null;